herenali/herenali.github.io/content/about/index.md

   noindex: false # false (default) or true
 ---

 Hello!
 I'm Herena Li, a developer and artist from Hong Kong.
-I'm a second-year student currently specialising in Computer Science and minoring in Linguistics at the University of Toronto.
+I'm an upcoming third-year student specialising in Computer Science at the University of Toronto.

 I've always loved making and creating things.
 As a child, I loved DIY-ing and made all sorts of stuff, from bead necklaces to clay figures.
 Admittedly, they didn't look very good, but I still enjoyed having made something with my own two hands.
 Eventually, I got into drawing and started creating my own illustrations and even original characters.

 When I first learned about programming, I didn't expect to get very invested - after all, it seemed like something quite different from my other hobbies.
 Yet, as I learned more, I realized coding and my other hobbies shared something in common - they were all about *creating* something.
 Connected by string, hundreds of individual beads come together to become a necklace.
 On pieces of paper, thousands of strokes shape a picture.
 On a computer, millions of ones and zeroes form the basis of the program which I am currently using to type all of this out.
 I became fascinated by just how much a girl with a laptop and a dream could create.

-Right now, I'm most interested in full-stack web development.
-Other than that, I'm interested in learning more about natural language processing (NLP), and I'm always looking to learn new things!
+Right now, I'm most interested in full-stack development.
+Other than that, I'm interested in learning more about computational linguistics, and I'm always looking to learn new things!

 ## Skills

+### Languages

 - Python
+- Java
+- C
 - Javascript
 - HTML/CSS
-- React
 - R
 - SQL
+- Assembly

+### Frameworks

+- React
+- Node.js
+- JUnit
+- WordPress

-## Developer Tools
+### Developer Tools

 - Git
+- GitHub
 - Visual Studio Code
 - PyCharm
+- IntelliJ

 ## Interests